Table of Contents

 His Personal best is 5.61m, set in 2016 in Germany.
 Obiena is currently training in Formia, Italy.

-Obiena is targetting the gold at the SEA Games in December, where he will face the tough challenge of Asian Games bronze medallist Amsam-Ang of Thailand, who leaped 5.50m in Jakarta.
+Obiena is targetting the gold at the SEA Games in December, where he will face the formidable challenge of Asian Games bronze medallist Amsam-Ang of Thailand, who leaped 5.50m in Jakarta.

 The Philippines will host the 2019 SEA Games.